ezhang7423/research_project_2/README.md

 # research_project

+## TODO

+1. update makefile to use venv instead of conda (use a single py311 condaenv or smth like that)

 ## Installation

 Find and replace `research_project` with the name of your module.
 Rename the folder `research_project` as well.
 Do not use any dashes.
 Then delete this line.